 Bands of the “Hard Rock” genre dominated everything on MTV in that four year period, and with hits like “Jet City Woman,” “Silent Lucidity,” and “Eyes of a Stranger,” Queensryche was the “it” band of the school year several times over.
 Their ‘Building Empires’ tour was a massively successful hit, and all seemed fine.

 Then a very strange thing happens in 1992.
 A video debuts on the Headbangers Ball that would change everything for everyone.
 That video is for a song called “Smells Like Teen Spirit,” and the band is Nirvana.
 The music industry suddenly reverts to this new thing called “Grunge” and all hell breaks loose in the hard rock world.
-Soon after Nirvana, Soundgarden, Stone Temple Pilots, Pearl Jam and Alice in Chains become the new Poison, Warrant, Def Leppard, Queensryche, and Cinderella: at least, according to MTV, the record label, and the charts.
+Soon after Nirvana, Soundgarden, Stone Temple Pilots, Pearl Jam and Alice in Chains become the new Poison, Warrant, Def Leppard, Queensryche and Cinderella: at least, according to MTV, the record labels and the charts.
 In one swoop, bands of even the year prior to grunge seemed outdated, and in a mad dash had to either reinvent themselves or sign with smaller independent record labels such as CMC International, among others who were sympathetic to the displaced bands.

 For better or worse, it seemed that Queensryche had sat out much of the grunge era, skipping four years after Empire and before the next album, ‘Promised Land,’ which came in 1994 to a number 3 debut on the Billboard 200, along with a very successful tour complete with elaborate theatrics and a pair of unique hit singles, ‘Bridge,’ and ‘I Am I.’